 - 1 teaspoon baking soda

 - 1 cup walnuts, coarsely chopped

-> - Pumpkin loaves can be frozen for up to 1 month.
+- Pumpkin loaves can be frozen for up to one month.

 Yes, I've found that the spices can be reduced or increased according to preference; I've tried several spices, and have used different amounts than the 3 teaspoons included in the original recipe.
 Whether or not you use the spices, I would still recommend including the vanilla; I think it really complements the pumpkin flavor.

 peachy from Home Sweet Home on September 08, 2016:

 wow, your pumpkin bread looks good, can i opt out the spices?